chri3i/Tinvaak2/README.md

 1. Open Wabbajack and click on browse modlists.
 2. Download the modlist from the Wabbajack UI.
 3. Once the download is done, set the installation folder to somewhere that is not affected by UAC (Please do not put it in Documents, Program Files, Desktop.
 Put it somewhere easy like `C:/Modlists/Tinvaak`).
 The downloads path should automatically fill in the installation path.
-4. Click the Go/Begin button
+4. Click the Go/Begin button.
-5. Wait for Wabbajack to finish
+5. Wait for Wabbajack to finish.
 6. If you run into any issues see the next section.
 If the installation is successful, proceed to [Post-Installation](#post-installation).

 ##### Problems with Wabbajack